Wery98/retailers-chromium-extension/readme.txt

-Chrome Extension - DM Retailers v2.0
+Chrome Extension - Retailers v2.0

 Description
-The "DM Retailers" Chrome extension allows you to create and manage a list of DM Retailers.
+The "Retailers" Chrome extension allows you to create and manage a list of Retailers.
 You can import a website list from a CSV file and search for websites by name.

 Instructions